Type choices :

 11.1.2.
 Camping unit and equipment

-Subject to the approval of the Domaine, the Client may sublet his Camping Unit, its goods and equipment, including the shed, the pavilion, the gazebo and/or the balcony for the entire season.
+Subject to the approval of the Estate, the Client may sublet his Camping Unit, its property and equipment, including the shed, pavilion, gazebo and/or balcony for the entire season.

-The Client is jointly and severally responsible for paying the rates, fees, deposits and penalties of his sub-tenant.
-He is also responsible for the behavior and good conduct of his sub-tenant, without possibility of reimbursement or financial compensation in the event of eviction of the sub-tenant, members of the latter's family, Guests and Visitors of this last.
+The Client is jointly and severally liable for the payment of the rates, fees, deposits and penalties of his subtenant.
+He is also responsible for the behavior and good conduct of his subtenant, without the possibility of reimbursement or financial compensation in the event of eviction of the subtenant, the members of the latter's family, the latter's Guests and Visitors.

-a) The Client who wishes to transfer his Contract is responsible, to the exclusion of any liability of the Domaine, for any legal obligation towards the client who wishes to take over the Contract (“client-assignee”).
+a) The Customer who wishes to transfer his Contract is responsible, to the exclusion of any liability of the Domain, for any legal obligation towards the customer who wishes to take over the Contract (“customer-transferee”).

-b) The client-assignee accepts the Land as is, without recourse against the Estate.
+b) The client-transferee accepts the Land as is, without recourse against the Estate.

-c) Any renovation or construction on or on the Land is at the expense of the client-assignee.
+c) Any renovation or construction on or to the Land shall be at the expense of the client-assignee.

 d) Where applicable, the client-transferee is responsible for ensuring the existence and payment of property taxes (municipal and school) by calling the Municipality of Saint-Jean-Baptiste at 450 467-3456.

-e) The client-assignee agrees to sign any other document required by the Domaine, and to be bound by the Regulations.
+e) The Client-Assignee agrees to sign any other documents required by the Estate, and to be bound by the Regulations.

-f) Non-refundable transfer fees, including deposits, storage fees, bank charges, penalties and any other remaining payments apply to any assignment of the Contract.
+(f) Non-refundable transfer fees, including deposits, storage fees, bank charges, penalties and any other remaining payments, apply to any assignment of a Contract.

-g) Transfer costs are payable by the Client who wishes to transfer his Contract.
+g) A transfer fee is payable by the Client who wishes to transfer his applicable Contract when an established seasonal worker requests a change of land.

 11.2.2.
 Camping unit

-The Domaine reserves the right to authorize or not the sale, assignment or transfer of any Camping Units on the Campsite.
-In particular, Camping Units that do not comply with clause 1 of the Regulations cannot be sold, assigned or otherwise transferred.
+The Estate reserves the right to authorize or not the sale, assignment or transfer of any Camping Units on the Campsite.
+In particular, Camping Units that do not comply with clause 1 of the Regulations may not be sold, assigned or otherwise transferred.

 12. Insurance

-The Client undertakes to provide valid insurance to the Domaine against theft, fire, vandalism and civil liability each time he concludes or renews his Contract with the Domaine.
-The Client undertakes to chisel his furniture and not to leave valuable equipment in his camping unit in his absence.
+The Client undertakes to provide valid insurance to the Estate against theft, fire, vandalism and civil liability each time he concludes or renews his Contract with the Estate.
+The Client undertakes not to leave any valuable equipment in his camping unit in his absence.

-The Client releases the Estate from all liability in the event of theft, fire, vandalism and natural disasters, as well as for any damage caused by trees or tree branches.
+The Client releases the Estate from any liability in the event of theft, fire, vandalism and natural disaster, as well as for any damage caused by trees or tree branches.

 13. Contract

-The contract is valid for 2 adults and 4 children.
+The contract is valid for 2 adults, 4 children and access to one vehicle.